coder-rakeshpaul/Modulation-Techniques/README.md

 # Modulation-Techniques
-We see various modulation techniques here
+We simulate various modulation techniques ini this project